THE BELLS OF SUSSEX

 It has a very simple, and undated inscription, featuring no more than the founders name and ornaments.
 The serial number, 2663, is inscribed on the waist.

-It was inscribed by pressing Gillett's doted font into the cope, each letter being of ½” size.
-The number for the serial number are just ⅜” in height.
+It was inscribed by pressing Gillett's doted font into the cope, each letter being ½” in height, with the serial number just ⅜” in height.

 During George Elphick's survey of Sussex, he was unsuccessful in locating this bell, and states that Gillett supplied 2 recast bells to unspecific buildings.
 One of these were bell No* 2663, and No* 3044.